 I recount this leap of faith in Jean-du-Sud et l’Oizo-Magick, a book published in Québec in 1988, then in France in 1996, now out of print.
 Latest contribution from the Magick-Byrd, it is translated in English 30 years later and published by Annapolis-based 59 North Sailing.

-To order the book Jean-du-Sud and the Magick-Byrd , write to Yves Gélinas at email@example.com
+To order a hard copy of the book Jean-du-Sud and the Magick-Byrd , write to Yves Gélinas at email@example.com